HH2805/M2-mini-project-Dataviz-Helene/README.md

 ## Overview

-The goal of this project was to practice creating and interpreting different types of visualizations using real world data.
+The goal of this project was to practice visualization using real world data, under a tight time constraint.

 I have chosen to study a 2019 dataset of around 19,000 women's shoes and their associated product information.
 The dataset is the public extract of one of the databases sold by Datafiniti, a database provider.
 The public extract was downloaded from Kaggle.

 Each line of the dataset is a pair of shoes sold at a merchant website.
-It shows description, brand, price, merchant and more.
+It shows brand, description, price, merchant and more.

 Although it is a big dataset, a lot of information appears to be missing or non-usable, which made for long data cleaning at the beginning of the project.
 We only kept 725 rows and 6 columns from an initial dataset of 19,045 rows and 47 columns.